18 A certain ruler asked him, “Good teacher, what must I do to inherit eternal life?”

 29 “Truly I tell you,” Jesus said to them, “no one who has left home or wife or brothers or sisters or parents or children for the sake of the kingdom of God 30 will fail to receive many times as much in this age, and in the age to come eternal life.”

-In verse 27, Jesus offered hopeful words: “What is impossible with man is possible with God.”
-In the very next chapter, as Jesus enters Jericho, we see exactly how the impossible becomes possible with God.
+“But then Jesus offers hopeful words: ‘What is impossible with man is possible with God’ (v.
+27).
+In the very next chapter, as Jesus enters Jericho, we see exactly how the impossible becomes possible with God.”
+(Chan and Yankoski 90)

 Jesus entered Jericho and was passing through.
 2 A man was there by the name of Zacchaeus; he was a chief tax collector and was wealthy.
 3 He wanted to see who Jesus was, but because he was short he could not see over the crowd.
 4 So he ran ahead and climbed a sycamore-fig tree to see him, since Jesus was coming that way.